 Where to Stay in Virac:

 San Roque Street Virac, Catanduanes

-About the Blogger : Gael is an award-winning Filipina travel blogger who had been to all 81 provinces in the Philippines.
+About the Blogger : Gael is a full-time Filipina travel blogger who had been to all 81 provinces in the Philippines.
 Her work has appeared in local and international publications.
 Follow her on Facebook , Twitter and Instagram.
 For advertisements, sponsorship and partnerships, you may reach her at gaelhilotinblog (at) gmail (dot) com.